shadana/TableExtraction/README.md

 This gives the output of the excel with the cells unmerged.

 <b>TableExtraction.py</b>
 The tables are extracted from the Excel sheets and the column names are schema matched and printed.
-(If there is just one table, the schema match is empty)
+(If there is just one table, the schema match is empty).
+This internally uses the following:
+SchemaMatching.py - for matching columns of tables.
+PrintTable.py - for printing the tables in SQLlite.
 Usage - python TableExtraction.py <UnmergedExcel> <MergedExcel>